Afghanistan gives NYT reporter 24 hours to leave country

 “The report is against our national security because right now, the election problem is ongoing and talks are at a very intricate stage,” Azizi told Reuters by phone.

-The United Nations is supervising an audit of all eight million votes cast, but the process has proceeded slowly as rival camps scrutinize each vote.
+The United Nations is supervising an audit of all eight million votes cast, but the process has proceeded slowly as rival camps scrutinise each vote.

 ”We think rather than it being a legal matter, it’s a political game,” said Abdul Mujeeb Khalvatgar, the head of NAI.